- Oxygen depletion alarms are wall mounted near stored gases like nitrogen, helium and argon.

-Oxygen deficiency monitors or depletion alarms are critical in any room or enclosed area that low oxygen levels can occur.
+Room oxygen depletion alarms or oxygen deficiency monitors are critical in any room or enclosed area in which low oxygen levels can occur.

-Oxygen deficiency at levels below 16% is dangerous for humans.
-The challenge is that the difference between 16% and 21% is typically made up of inert, odorless gases like nitrogen, argon or carbon dioxide, so the oxygen deficiency may not be noticed immediately.
-If oxygen levels remain low, sudden unconsciousness without symptoms can occur.
+Oxygen deficient atmospheres are dangerous for human life.
+The challenge is that the difference between 16% and 21% oxygen is typically made up of inert, invisible and odorless gases like nitrogen, argon or carbon dioxide, so the oxygen deficiency may not be noticed immediately.
+If oxygen levels remain low, sudden unconsciousness or death without symptoms may occur.

 Where are Oxygen Deficiency Monitors Used?

-Oxygen alarms are necessary any place where low oxygen levels can occur.
-While most people think of a closed environment like an airplane or submarine, a much more common example is a room where pressurized cylinders/tanks of hydrogen, helium, argon, or nitrogen are utilized or stored.
-If one of the cylinders/tanks, hoses or fittings leak, the rapid outflow of gas can lower the oxygen level in an enclosed area or room rapidly.
+Oxygen depletion alarms are used in any place where low oxygen levels can occur.
+While most people think of a closed environment like an airplane or submarine, a much more common example is a room where pressurized cylinders of hydrogen, helium, argon, or nitrogen are stored.
+If a hose or fitting leaks, the depressurization of the gas storage system can rapidly lower the oxygen level in the room.

-- Laboratories that use liquid nitrogen, helium or argon for cryobiology, cryosurgery or other types of cryogenic research
+- Liquid nitrogen, helium or argon for cryo-biology, IVF, cryosurgery or other types of cryogenic research

-- Factories that use liquid nitrogen to package meats, fruits, or dairy
+- Liquid nitrogen to package meats, fruits, or dairy

-- Industrial facilities that use argon or other shield gases for welding
+- Argon or other shield gases for welding

-- Technology centers that use argon or other inert gases for fire suppression
+- Argon or other inert gases for fire suppression